 Free Checking FREE

-Investor Checking FREE on accounts that maintain a minimum daily balance of $2,500 in the checking account or a combined minimum daily balance of $5,000 in checking, share and/or money market accounts.
-(Balance does not include certificate accounts or IRAs.)
+Investor Checking FREE on accounts that maintain a combined minimum daily balance of $2,500 in the checking account or a combined minimum daily balance of $5,000 in checking, share, money market and/or certificate accounts.
+(Combined balance does not include IRA savings or IRA certificates.)

 OTHER FEES (Also refer to our Schedule of Fees and Charges)